Skip to main content

 Background

-Cloud-Platform created custom error pages to be used by the default backend for Nginx ingress-controller.
+Cloud Platform has created custom error pages to be used by the default backend for Nginx ingress-controller.
 The default backend is the default service that Nginx falls back to if it cannot route a request successfully.
 When the service in the Ingress rule does not have active endpoints, this ingress controller default-backend service will handle the response by serving the cloud-platform custom default error page.

 However, some applications don’t want to use the cloud-platform custom default error pages from the Nginx ingress controller but need to be served their own custom error pages.
 This can be achieved by implementing own custom default backend in a namespace.

-Create custom error page
+Creating your own custom error page

 Using this custom-default-backend example from ingress-nginx, create a service and deployment of the error pages container in your namespace.